luc-ta/4-Legendrian-Racks/README.md

 Based on the [online rack library](https://www.cs.du.edu/~petr/libraries_of_algebraic_structures.html) of Petr Vojtěchovský and Seung Yeop Yang.

-This repo accompanies the papet ["Distinguishing power of 4-Legendrian permutation racks"](https://arxiv.org/abs/2510.26619) \[arXiv:2510.26619], which is joint work with Peyton Phinehas Wood.
+This repo accompanies the paper ["Distinguishing power of 4-Legendrian permutation racks"](https://arxiv.org/abs/2510.26619) \[arXiv:2510.26619], which is joint work with Peyton Phinehas Wood.

 # Usage
 `4-legendrian-finder.txt` exhaustively searches for 4-Legendrian structures on all racks of a given order _n_ in Vojtěchovský and Yang's library, searches for isomorphisms between them, and outputs a list of all 4-Legendrian racks of order _n_ up to isomorphism.